-- This opens Code Builder, Origin's native script editor.
+- 1. While holding down Ctrl+Shift on your keyboard, press the Custom Routine button ( ) located in the Standard Toolbar. - This opens Code Builder, Origin's native script editor.
 The file being edited is called Custom.ogs.
 The code has one section, [Main], and contains one line of script: